 Extracorporeal Membrane Oxygenation (ECMO) is an advanced form of life support used to treat infants, children, and adults in cardiac and/or respiratory failure.
 The ECMO Program at Wake Forest Baptist Medical Center is under the management of the Department of Respiratory Care Services.
 The Department of Cardiothoracic Surgery provides medical direction.
 The program maintains a multidisciplinary approach.
-Patient care is supported by faculty and staff from Pediatrics, Neonatology, Cardiology, Radiology, Nursing, Pediatric Surgery, and Respiratory Care.
+Patient care is supported by faculty and staff from Adult Critical Care, Pediatric Critical Care, Pediatric Surgery, Respiratory Care, Neonatology, Cardiology, Radiology, and Nursing.

 Dr. Neal Kon, Chair of Cardiothoracic Surgery, explains what ECMO is and how we use it here at Wake Forest Baptist.

 Since its inception in January 1996, the ECMO program at WFBMC has cared for over 550 patients.
 The ECMO team provides extracorporeal life support to neonatal, pediatric, and adult patients with cardiac and/or respiratory failure who are unresponsive to maximal medical therapy as well as patients in acute cardiac failure awaiting transplant or placement of a ventricular assist device.